pondrejk/dizzer/chap2-carto_insight.md

 – Add human cognition: not uniform (makes sense to look at otliers rather than the general populations, – tailoring for elderly, disabled, visually impaired), evolves with media usage (some abilities strengthen, some weaken)

+– Kim Taipale of the Center for Advanced Studies in Science and Technology warned that visualization design choices drive results every bit as much as traditional “data-cleaning” choices.
+Visualization techniques contain embedded judgments.

 Paraphrased from @dennett2017bacteria